Local dive sites

 The Tug Boat Rozi was originally a Bristol built tugboat, launched in 1958 as ‘The Rossmore’.
 In 1972 she was sold to Mifsud Brothers (Malta Ship Towage) Ltd, Malta, retaining her name up until 1981 when she was sold to Tug Malta and renamed ‘Rozi’, which is a very traditional Maltese name.

-Tug Boat Rozi was finally scuttled in 1992 off Cirkewwa after 20 years working in the Grand Harbour.
-It was intended as a submarine attraction for Captain Morgan’s Safari Tours.
-These tours no longer operate, and the wreck of Rozi is purely left for divers.
-She is fully intact, except engine and propellers, with it’s mast starting at 18 meters and most of the wreck between 25 and 34 meters.
+Rozi was finally scuttled in 1992 off Cirkewwa after 20 years of working in the Grand Harbour.
+She was originally intended as a submarine attraction for Captain Morgan’s Safari Tours, however, as these tours no longer operate the wreck of Rozi is purely left for divers enjoyment.
+She is fully intact, except engine and propellers, with her mast starting at 18 meters and most of the wreck between 25 and 35 meters.

-The wreck has been colonized by marine life and is surrounded by shoals of fish.
-We have spotted 2 resident moray eels, living in the wholes & pipes of the wreck, an octopus, barracudas cruising past in the current, numerous silver breams, red and yellow parrot fish, giant groupers, dentex and the occasional nudibranch (vividly colored sea slugs).
-There were also a number of scorpion fish camouflaged and hiding on the deck.
-Besides that, it is very common to meet amberjacks and bonito in this area, which ‘buzz’ the shoals of small fish.
-The flat sandy seabed around the wreck is covered in huge anemones.
+Rozi has been colonized by a vast amount of marine life; she is surrounded by shoals of fish and is home to 2 resident moray eels who live in the holes and pipes of the wreck.
+It is also common to see octopus, numerous silver breams, red and yellow parrot fish, giant groupers, dentex and the occasional nudibranch (vividly coloured sea slugs).
+In addition, the flat sandy seabed around the wreck is covered in huge anemones.